 Penrose Accessibility Report

-We've documented 19 accessibility features for Penrose in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 19 accessibility features for Penrose in the Controls, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Penrose is a text adventure, where you don't only read the story and choose its next step, but can go back into the text to change it in all sorts of mind-bending ways.
 As the develop describes it, "Penrose is a non-linear narrative adventure game about time, choice, and the nature of obsession."

 We've documented 5 accessibility features for Controls in Penrose which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.